JKTKops/Write-You-a-Haskell-2/Chapter 7/Chapter 7.5 - Additions to Poly.md

 # Additions to Poly
+NOTE: Following better understanding of later parts of the compiler, each phase's monad will probably just manage a supply of `Unique`s inside its `IOEnv`'s environment.

+OTHER NOTE: The `Outputable` module described here is fine for now, but is revamped in Chapter 10.

+This page will be updated to match at a later date.

 <h2> The SupplyT Monad Transformer </h2>
 As explained previously, a monad transformer is a way of adding new capabilities onto an existing monad, where of course monads are like "first-class actions."
 Frequently throughout compiling, we'll need to grab fresh names (and possibly numbers, etc).
 Rather than explicitly adding a component to the state layer of our monads, we can abstract this out into its own transformer layer.